-We ran experiments on 5 sample programs from the Spec 1995 and 2000 architecture benchmark suites: compress, perl, go, gcc and anagram, and 5 benchmarks from the MediaBench multimedia benchmark suite [Lee 97]: decode, encode, epic, cjpeg and rawcaudio.
-We used the architecture tool SimpleScalar [Burger 96] to simulate a 64-bit architecture, and for each program all the memory read and write accesses were recorded.
-These memory traces are the inputs to the "Generate Pariy Bits" block of the ECC checker circuit, which generates 8 parity-check bits corresponding to each 64 bit-wide memory word.
+We ran experiments on 5 sample programs from the Spec 1995 and 2000 architecture benchmark suites: compress, perl, go, gcc and anagram, and 5 benchmarks from the MediaBench multimedia benchmark suite [16]: decode, encode, epic, cjpeg and rawcaudio.
+We used the architecture tool SimpleScalar [17] to simulate a 64-bit architecture, and for each program all the memory read and write accesses were recorded.
+These memory traces are the inputs to the "Generate Pariy Bits" block of the ECC checker circuit, which generates 8 parity-check bits corresponding to each 64 bitwide memory word.

-During estimation of the cost of each solution in the SA and the GA algorithms, the circuit corresponding to each H-matrix was synthesized by multiple-output logic minimization with 2-input XOR gates as basic components using sis [Sentovich 92].
+During estimation of the cost of each solution in the SA and the GA algorithms, the circuit corresponding to each Hmatrix was synthesized by multiple-output logic minimization with 2-input XOR gates as basic components using sis [18].

 For each benchmark, the best input permutation and H-matrix was obtained for both the Hsiao code and the Hamming code.
-The SA algorithm was initialized from a random solution, and the temperature was increased until the system "melted" [Szu 87].
-Subsequently, the temperature was reduced in a Cauchy schedule and annealing was performed for 500 time-steps.
+The SA algorithm was initialized from a random solution, and the temperature was increased until the system "melted" [19].
+Subsequently, the temperature was reduced in a Cauchy schedule and annealing was performed till convergence or for 500 time-steps, whichever occurred earlier.
 The GA algorithm was run with the following parameters: size of population K = 250, number of elites E = 5, number of mutant children M = 50, number of filtered unfit parents = bottom 100, number of generations G = 200.
+The GA parameters were chosen after performing pilot studies of the sensitivity of the results to the algorithm parameters for a representative benchmark, details of which are analyzed in Sec.
+8.